TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 30/Deuteronomy 30.17.md

 ---

-But if thy heart turn away, and thou wilt not hear, but shalt be drawn away, and worship other gods, and serve them;
+But if your heart turns away, and you will not hear, but shall be drawn away, and worship other gods, and serve them;